 From the Census of 2000: Chickasaw had 2,989 Housing Units, a population of 6,364 people and a land area of 4.43 square miles [11.5 km²].
 This gives a density of 2.13 people per Housing Unit and 653 Housing Units per square mile [252.3 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Chickasaw and you need to be careful when comparing numbers between the censuses.
-More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Chickasaw and you need to be careful when comparing numbers between the censuses.
+More information about the changes can be found in the section called Census-to-Census Observations ... (see below).

 Mobile County ...

-The community of Chickasaw is located in Mobile County.
+The city of Chickasaw is located in Mobile County.

 The county had a population of 412,992 people at the 2010 Census.
 With it's population of 6,106 people, Chickasaw represented 1.48% of the county's total.

 In addition, where the city of Chickasaw has a population density of 1,339 people per square mile [517 people/km²], Mobile County averages 335.9 people per square mile [129.7 people/km²].

 For more information, please visit our Census Page for Mobile County.

 Population Rings for Chickasaw ...